Entrepreneurs – How To Grow Your Taxi Business

 If you’ve got a taxi or hire car business that needs to grow here are a few ideas for you.

-First of all you need to check out all your local laws to see what you can and cannot do.
-For example can you accept fares from people on the road side or do you have to be phoned in order to accept a fare.
+First of all, you need to check out all your local laws to see what you can and cannot do.
+For example, can you accept fares from people on the roadside or do you have to be phoned in order to accept a fare?

-Lastly check your insurance and make sure you are covered for any extra work you take on – particularly if you are subletting your vehicle or doing different types of work.
+Lastly, check your insurance and make sure you are covered for any extra work you take on – particularly if you are subletting your vehicle or doing different types of work.

 Now you have this all sorted out here are a few ideas for you.

-1) Get some cards made up with your name and mobile/cell number on it.
+1) Get some cards made up with your name and mobile/cell number on them.
 Give one out to your customers and ask them to give you a call to take them back again.
 A simple thing that gets your name known and helps your customers.
 You could double your money from some of your customers.

 2) Put your business cards in areas that people may need a taxi – local supermarkets or other areas where people have lots of shopping.
 In local restaurants and pubs to catch the drinkers.
 In hotels etc.